 - Investigatory reports and reports of the abandonment, abuse, exploitation, neglect and self-neglect of a vulnerable adult are confidential and are not subject to public inspection and copying.

 - Investigative reports may be used by appropriate agencies or individuals inside and outside of the state in connection with investigations or judicial proceeding involving the abandonment, abuse, exploitation, neglect or self neglect of a vulnerable adult.

 - Individuals who file a Report of Harm with Adult Protective Services shall remain confidential.
 Reports may also be made anonymously.

 Is there Immunity from Liability?

-- Persons who make reports to Adult Protective Services in good faith are immune from liability and protected by law from retaliation.
+- Alaska Statute 47.24.120 states that persons who make reports to Adult Protective Services in good faith are immune from liability and protected by law from retaliation.

 How to make a Report of Harm on a vulnerable adult:

 - You may call to report suspected abuse

 of a vulnerable adult to 1-800-478-9996.